 12. Try not to drink alcohol before bed; it will interrupt the quality of your sleep and lead to you spending less time in a restorative sleep14 Keep the bedroom cool

 15 Establish a bedtime routine that BEGINS IN THE MORNING.
 Think of your sleep as something you actively commit to such as your exercise routine.
 Controlling your light exposure, and working with your cortisol cycles all day long is part of that routine.
 Light first thing in the morning activates that cycle.
 Darkness and calm beginning when you stop working also is part of that cycle.

 16 Meditate Before Bed

 17 Don't drink caffeine or cut it off afternoon

-18 Try to relax before bedtime with soft music, light reading or anything else that is calming or emotionally regulating.
+18 Try to relax several hours, not just before bedtime with soft music, light reading or anything else that is calming or emotionally regulating.
 It takes hours for melatonin to be released.

 19 Keep your Pets out of the bed